enspencer/gdi-node/README.md

 #### Class 4 - Using an external API
   - Create a simple Twitter client to GET and POST tweets from the browser

+### Questions for students:
+- What JavaScript experience do you have?
+- Have you played around with node before (it’s of if you haven’t!)
+- What are you looking to get out of the class?
+- Do you have something in mind that you want to build?

 ### Resources:
   - [Node style guide](https://github.com/felixge/node-style-guide)